 But because the content is usually good quality, as a user you’re more prepared to put up with it.
 It feels less intrusive than say Facebook, where the advertising often overwhelms the actual content.

 Now, to be fair, saying that, we can’t think of a single product we’ve bought as a result of an advert on Reddit.
-Yes, monday.com, we won’t be buying you despite your constant ads on Reddit.
+Yes, monday.com, we won’t be buying you despite your constant ads.

 A "human" place online